 Registration and employment as a Chinese medicine practitioner in Australia

-AHPRA assesses applications for registration from internationally qualified Chinese medicine practitioners on behalf of the Chinese Medicine Board of Australia (the Board).
+AHPRA assesses applications for registration from overseas qualified Chinese medicine practitioners on behalf of the Chinese Medicine Board of Australia (the Board).
 The Board is governed by the Health Practitioner Regulation National Law as in force in each state and territory and is responsible for the final decision on each application.

-Internationally qualified Chinese medicine practitioners who apply for registration with the Board are assessed against the registration standards and the qualification criteria of the assessment model.
+Overseas qualified Chinese medicine practitioners who apply for registration with the Board are assessed against the registration standards and the qualification criteria of the assessment model.

 Applicants must meet all registration standards and qualification criteria in order to be eligible for registration without conditions or limitations.

 Find out more about meeting the registration requirements and applying for registration.

 Recommended pathway to registration in Australia for overseas qualified Chinese medicine practitioners